View of Kampala, the capital of Uganda

 Uganda's government pursues an extremely liberal policy: refugee status is accorded across the board to refugees from specific countries, including South Sudan; that is, they do not need to apply for asylum individually.
 They are granted right of residence and the right to work, and they are allowed to move freely throughout the country.
 In order to enable refugees to live as independently as possible, they are not housed in camps but in settlements.
 They receive a piece of land and are given access to education and health services.

-However, Uganda's host communities are now stretched to breaking point – there is a shortage of available land, municipal infrastructure, and funding for food.
+However, Uganda's host communities are increasingly stretched to breaking point – there is a shortage of available land, municipal infrastructure, and funding for food.
 All these things are needed if the newcomers are to integrate successfully in economic and social terms.
-The German Development Ministry therefore provides targeted support to host communities, thus also contributing towards conflict prevention.
+The German Development Ministry is providing targeted support to host communities, thus also contributing towards conflict prevention.
 As long as host communities share the benefits of refugee assistance, for example in the areas of water and sanitation, energy, education, health, and job creation, they remain open for hosting and integrating refugees.
-This effect is particularly evident in Uganda.
+This effect is very evident in Uganda.